Procedures for the approval of a proposal for a Session-Workshop or Minisymposium

 4. Information about the procedures which will be followed for the promotion of that Session-Workshop or Minisymposium (the organizer is responsible for the promotion).

-5. His/her full affiliations along with an e-mail adress for the submission of papers on the subject of the Session-Workshop or Minisymposium.
+5. His/her full affiliations along with an e-mail address for the submission of papers on the subject of the Session-Workshop or Minisymposium.

 Attention Note: The maximum number of papers per author is four (4)

 After the approval, the organizer will be the person responsible for the selection of the papers.
-The papers must be sent to the ICCMSE Secretariat until 11 April 2020.
-In the Proceedings of ICCMSE 2020 the Sessions-Workshops and Minisymposia will lie in a separate section of the Volume with a Preface created by the organizer.
+The papers must be sent to the ICCMSE Secretariat.
+In the Proceedings of ICCMSE 2021 the Sessions-Workshops and Minisymposia will lie in a separate section of the Volume with a Preface created by the organizer.
 Occasionally, the organizer must inform us about the participation of his/her Session.
-If a Session consists of at least 6 registrations, the organizer will be granted free registration for ICCMSE 2020.
-If a Symposium consists of at least 10 registrations, the organizer will be granted free registration and have a part of the accomodation expenses covered.
+If a Session consists of at least 6 registrations, the organizer will be granted free registration for ICCMSE 2021.
+If a Symposium consists of at least 10 registrations, the organizer will be granted free registration and have a part of the accommodation expenses covered.

 If a participant wants to send a paper to a Symposium mentioned below, please use e-mail address(es) of the organizer(s).